 Each fall semester we participate in the A.C.M.'s international programming contest.
 During the spring semester our club sponsors a local programming contest for Dixie State University students and students from the local high schools.

-ACM is held every Thursday at 7:30 in UHB 119.
+ACM is held every Thursday at 7:30 in SMITH 108.
 Activities alternate between workshops and programming problem workshops.
 Workshops consist of a speaker.
 Programming problem workshops explore interesting and fast ways to solve programming contest problems.
 See the schedule for upcoming activities.

 For updates and discussion